dkastner/tmuxinator/README.md

 This will fire up tmux with all the tabs you configured.

+    $ iterm_project_name

+This will fire up iTerm with all the tabs you configured.

 ### Limitations ###

 After you create a project, you will have to open a new shell window.
 This is because tmuxinator adds an